bksuro/kickstarter-analysis/README.md

 ![](./resources/Theater_Outcomes_vs_Launch.png)

 Following conclusions can be inferred from looking at the 'Outcomes vs Launch' chart:
-- More campaigns were successful, when launched between Mar and Aug months.
+- More campaigns were successful, when launched between Apr and Aug months.
 - Campaigns launched in Dec month were less successful.

 ### Analysis of Outcomes Based on Goals